01First, Decide What You Like

 05Research, Research, Research

 So you've created a website, and now you're done, right?
 Well, not exactly.
 In order to ensure the resources you're spending on your website are going to good use, keep the content fresh and updated, and sign up for a service that measures metrics, like Google Analytics.
-This will help you keep track of your site's visitors, learn how they find your site on the Internet, and give you insights about how to make your site an even better resource for getting your band the audience it needs.
+It will help you keep track of your site's visitors, learn how they find your site on the Internet, and give you insights about how to make your site an even better resource for getting your band the audience it needs.

 How to Set Up a Musicians' Website in 5 Steps

-While you'll want your band to have a presence on social media sites like Facebook, Twitter, Instagram, and YouTube, you really need to have your own website with your band's name (or some version of it) in the URL.
-This gives you more control over the content and design and allows you to monetize the site (or not) however you choose.
+While you'll want your band to have a presence on social media sites like Facebook, Twitter, Instagram, and YouTube, you need to have your own website with your band's name (or some version of it) in the URL.
+It gives you more control over the content and design and allows you to monetize the site (or not) however you choose.
 That might include a shopping cart to allow fans to purchase your music or digital ads.
 If nothing else, having your own website will give your band a home on the Internet, and demonstrate that you're serious about the business side of your music.